 When will construction occur?

-Construction along the corridor is anticipated to start in early 2022 and be complete in early 2025.
-The City estimates a majority of the bridge construction will occur in 2022 and 2023, a majority of the storm sewer construction will occur in 2023, and a majority of the road reconstruction will occur from 2023 to early 2025.
+The bridge project was let through the Iowa DOT in January 2022.
+Bridge construction is anticipated to start in March/April 2022 and be complete in late 2023.
+The City estimates a majority of the bridge construction will occur in 2022 and 2023, a majority of the storm sewer construction will occur in 2024, and a majority of the road reconstruction will occur from 2024 through 2025.

 Will roads be closed during construction?

 There will be road closures and lane reductions during construction.
 2nd Avenue will have one lane of traffic in each direction open at a time during construction.
 Driveway access points along the corridor will be maintained as much as possible by staging construction or temporary gravel accesses, except when construction is occurring immediately in front of the access or the access is being replaced.
-The bridges will be constructed in stages to maintain one lane of traffic in each direction.
-The City anticipates Birdland Drive will be closed for most of the time while the 2nd Avenue Bridge is under construction.
-Once construction starts, closures and detour routes will be posted on the Road Closure Map on the City's website.
+During bridge construction, the bridges will be constructed in stages to maintain one lane of traffic in each direction.
+One sidewalk across the bridges will be maintained.
+Birdland Drive will be closed for most of the time while the 2nd Avenue Bridge is under construction.
+Once construction starts, updates will be posted on the Road Closure Map on the City's website.

 Will Birdland Drive (under the bridge) be closed during construction?

-The City anticipates Birdland Drive (under the 2nd Avenue Bridge) will be closed for the majority of time the bridge is under construction which is estimated to occur primarily in 2022 and 2023; therefore, the City estimates Birdland Drive will be closed for the majority of 2022 and 2023.
+Yes.
+Birdland Drive (under the 2nd Avenue Bridge) will be closed for the majority of time the bridge is under construction.
+Once bridge construction starts in early 2022, Birdland Drive will remain closed until end of construction in late 2023.